PericlesSavio/Quickbox/README.md

 http://localhost:5000
 ```

 ## TODO List
 - [ ] Add support for excluding files/folders
+- [ ] Add support for adding folders with files using drag and drop
+- [ ] Fix drag-and-drop fetch bug

 ## License
 This project is licensed under the **GPL-3.0 License**.
 See the [LICENSE](https://github.com/PericlesSavio/Quickbox?tab=GPL-3.0-1-ov-file) file for details.